 There are certainly easy ways to cheat at making ice cream that don’t require cooking or eggs, but when it comes to ice cream – I really do have a hard time not making it properly.
 The recipe and the process are really not that difficult, and once I got over the fear of curdling my eggs with hot cream, I realized the process was super simple.

 Homemade old fashioned ice cream basically consists of an egg yolk and sugar base combined with a hot cream mixture.
-Add in a few wonderful extras like some ruby red summer produce and a vanilla bean and you turn something basic (yet still wonderful) into something extraordinary.
+Add in a few wonderful extras like some ruby red perfectly ripe strawberries and a vanilla bean and you turn something basic (yet still wonderful) into something extraordinary.

 If you don’t already have an ice cream maker, I highly recommend getting one.
 Its has been worth every penny in our house.
 I usually like to freeze the base container in my deep freezer as opposed to the house freezer because it gets that much colder.